KrynickiJarek/PanelCreator/README.md

 The Favourites tab at icon categories list also provides an overview of favourite icons from other projects open on a computer.
 ![Icons tab favourites2](https://github.com/KrynickiJarek/kreatorpaneli/blob/b1aff8a6156f0a7ca0a71b8de697914a2a8d21fc/src/assets/readme/13_icons_tab_favourites2.png)

 The Custom tab at icon categories list provides the possibility to extend the project with personalized icons by uploading them from computer hard drive.
-Similar like with Favourite icons there is also an option to copy custom icons from other project  open on a computer.
+There is also an option to copy custom icons from other project open on a computer, similar to Favourite icons.
 ![Icons tab favourites2](https://github.com/KrynickiJarek/kreatorpaneli/blob/b1aff8a6156f0a7ca0a71b8de697914a2a8d21fc/src/assets/readme/14_icons_tab_custom.png)